WKHK

-WKHK (95.3 FM "K95") is a commercial radio station licensed to Colonial Heights, Virginia, serving Richmond and Petersburg.
-It broadcasts a country music radio format and is owned by SummitMedia.
-The studios and offices are in Richmond on Moorefield Park Drive near Midlothian Turnpike (U.S. Route 60).
-In morning drive time, K95 carries the nationally syndicated Bobby Bones Show from Nashville.
+WKHK (95.3 FM "K95.3") is a commercial radio station licensed to Colonial Heights, Virginia, United States, serving Richmond and Petersburg.
+It broadcasts a country format and is owned by SummitMedia.
+The studios are in Richmond on Moorefield Park Drive near Midlothian Turnpike (U.S. Route 60).

-WKHK has an effective radiated power (ERP) of 47,000 watts.
 The transmitter is in Bensley, Virginia.
-WKHK is licensed by the FCC to broadcast in the HD Radio digital hybrid format.
-WKHK's subchannels play classic country and Christian contemporary formats.
+WKHK broadcasts in HD Radio; WKHK's subchannels play classic country and Christian contemporary formats.